Today’s business decision-maker has an abundance of marketing research services available to them.

 That's because, unless informed otherwise, participants are less likely to stay fully engaged in a survey that takes more than 10 minutes to complete.

-Phone surveys began as a core market research methodology decades ago and still prove to be in the forefront of market research methodologies.
+Phone surveys began as a core market research methodology decades ago and still prove to be at the forefront of market research methodologies.

 This form of qualitative or quantitative research centers around collecting deeper feedback from a two-way active communication between the interviewer and respondents.

 Phone survey advantages ✅

 As opposed to other market research methodologies, phone surveys allow for an active and personable conversation between the interviewer and the participant.

 In other words, you are at the mercy of how much or how little participants are going to answer a question online – whereas phone surveys allow interviewers to ask respondents to explain their answer in greater detail.

 Respondents are more likely to answer the questions in greater detail because it takes less time to voice your opinion than it would be to type or write.